 Some students receive scholarship money that is donated by organizations or individuals.
 Donors may set their own selection criteria.
-Private scholarships include: Spirit of Nursing, Crystal Hudgins Waller, Clarise & Marvin Zukerman, Ruby Pope Drumm, Nurse in the Hat, and other miscellaneous scholarships.
+Private scholarships include: Spirit of Nursing, Crystal Hudgins Waller, Clarise & Marvin Zukerman, Ruby Pope Drumm, Nurse in the Hat, and others.
 The College also receives grant funds from the Lettie Pate Whitehead Foundation.
 Scholarships vary in amount and number.